Draw a helical wheel plot from a pdb file

 - Find the principal axis of those atoms (the longest axis)

-- Move the mass-midpoint to the origin
+- Move the centre of mass to the origin

 - Calculate the mass distribution tensor of the CA atoms